 - In a medium metal bowl sprinkle gelatin over cold water to soften for 1 minute.
 Whisk in egg yolks and sugar until smooth, then set the bowl over a saucepan of simmering water.
 Cook egg mixture, whisking constantly, until a digital kitchen thermometer reads 165°F. Tilt bowl to facilitate easier measuring of the temperature.

-- Remove the bowl from pan and with a hand electric mixer, beat egg mixture until cool and thickened, about 5 minutes.
-Mixture will be very sticky.
-Beat in pumpkin and spices.
-Chill pumpkin mixture, covered, until thickened and cool but not completely set, about 1 hour.
+- Remove the bowl from pan and with a hand electric mixer (or standing mixer), beat egg mixture until cool and thickened, about 5 minutes.
+Mixture will be sticky.
+Beat in pumpkin, spices, and vanilla.
+Cover pumpkin base and chill in the refrigerator until thickened and cool, about 1 hour.
+Note: you can do this step the day ahead.
+The base will firm up, so whisk it by hand to loosen it up, then add to whipped cream.

-- In a bowl with clean beaters beat cream with vanilla until it holds stiff peaks, then gently fold into pumpkin mixture.
+- In a large stainless steel bowl with clean beaters, beat very cold cream until it holds stiff peaks.
+To finish mousse, gently fold into pumpkin mixture by hand or quickly beat it in with the mixer.

 To Serve